 Be a Podcast Guest

-Being a guest on other podcasts within your niche or complimentary industries is an excellent way to market your podcast and set up future guests of your own.
+Being a guest on other podcasts within your niche or complementary industries is an excellent way to market your podcast and set up future guests of your own.
 Podcasters are always on the lookout for guests to help create new content for their audiences.
-On the itunes podcast listing page you can search for podcasts that you think might be a good match.
+On the iTunes podcast listing page, you can search for podcasts that you think might be a good match.
 Then it’s about being proactive and connecting with those podcasters and asking if they’d have you on as a guest.
 If all goes well you might just have your next guest lined up too!

 Ask People to Subscribe